leftwm/leftwm-theme/README.md

 leftwm-theme update
 ```

-To populate your local repository with your previously installed themes, use the following:
+[](To populate your local repository with your previously installed themes, use the following:
 ```bash
 leftwm-theme autofind
 ```
-**Note: as of 02/26/2021 autofind is not yet fully implemented**
+**Note: as of 02/26/2021 autofind is not yet fully implemented**)

 ### Install a theme
 LeftWM-theme differentiates between _installing_ a theme and _applying_ a theme.
 Installing a theme is akin to downloading it; behind the scenes LeftWM-theme runs `git clone {theme}`.
 No dependency checks are performed at installation time, but instead at application time.
 To install a theme, for example the fabulous Orange Forest theme, run (quotation marks needed for names with spaces):
 ```bash